Table of contents

 Marketing is not an independent business function.
 Metrics only have value and meaning when combined with primary business data.
 If marketing indicators exist in isolation from business data — for example, in Google Analytics — their value is low.

-Now let’s take a look at how marketing analytics helps businesses grow when faced with specific challenges.
+Now let’s take a look at how marketing data analytics helps businesses.

 1. Find and scale profitable ad campaigns